Value Stream Mapping (VSM): Guide for Manufacturing Leaders

 Source: PowerPoint Value Stream Mapping Template for Services by SlideModel

-As you can see this value stream map covers a broad range of processes — from receiving raw materials from the supplier to delivery to the end-customer.
+As you can see this value stream map slide, it covers a broad range of processes — from receiving raw materials from the supplier to delivery to the end-customer.
 Additionally, you can precisely see how information and material exchanges happen between different participants in the manufacturing process.

 While VSM was originally proposed for manufacturing, this lean technique is now adopted by software development teams too since it allows to effectively illustrate all the process exchanges within both physical and digital production environments.